strapi/strapi/docs/v3.x/plugins/email.md

 ### Configure your provider

 After installing your provider you will need to add some settings in `config/plugins.js`.
+If this file doesn't exists, you'll need to create it.
 Check the README of each provider to know what configuration settings the provider needs.

 Here is an example of a configuration made for the provider [strapi-provider-email-sendgrid](https://www.npmjs.com/package/strapi-provider-email-sendgrid).